Join the choir!

-Join us in Choral Evensong at St Oswald’s parish church on the second and fourth Sunday evenings every month except August.
-If you are new to this service there is guide to follow the Order for Evening Prayer which will be helpful in finding your way around.
+Join us for Choral Evensong at St Oswald’s Church Guiseley at 6pm on the second and fourth Sunday every month (except August).
+If you are new to this service, there is a printed guide to follow the Order for Evening Prayer which will be helpful in finding your way around.

 The Prayer Book may look complex but the aims of this service are simple; to learn about the God who loves us and to offer God our worship.